PseudoKnight/CHNaughty/README.md

 ### set_entity_rotation(entityID, yaw, [pitch])
 Sets an entity's yaw and pitch without teleporting or ejecting.

-### psleep([playerName], bedLocation)
+### psleep([playerName], bedLocation, [force])
 Sets the player sleeping at the specified bed location.
+Optionally force sleeping even if player normally wouldn't be able to.
-Throws an exception when unsuccessful.
-The following conditions must be met for a player to sleep: the location must be a bed, the player must be near it, it must be night and there must not be hostile mobs nearby.
+If not forced, it will throws an exception when unsuccessful.
+The following conditions must be met for a player to sleep: the location must be a bed, the player must be near it, it must not be obstructed, it must be night and there must not be hostile mobs nearby.

 ### ping([playerName])
 Returns the player's ping to the server.
 This data is stored on the server, so the accuracy of the result is dependent on the server's method.

 ### pswing_hand([playerName], [hand])
 Swing the player's hand in an attack animation.
 The hand parameter can be either main_hand (default) or off_hand.